Six ways to survive your first year as an entrepreneur

 With the money matters handled, Ciru was rearing to set up her business.
 She and her first employee worked hard to market the product ahead of its arrival.

-They got several clients who gave them the impression that they would take liters upon liters of Slime.
+They got several clients who gave them the impression that they would take litres upon litres of Slime.
 In fact, Ciru factored this in as she made her first order.
 But when the product landed, they ignored her calls.

 “It shook me.
 These people had expressed such interest and I wanted to get started as soon as I could so I chose to bring in the goods via air freight.
 I will never do that again.
 Shipping, despite the fact that it would have taken longer, was the cheaper option.
 I guess you could say that I was overexcited,” she says.